JimmyDevvvvv/BadrGeesaOS/README.md

 Prerequisites:
-To build and run PeachOS, you will need a Linux environment.
+To build and run BadrGeesa, you will need a Linux environment.
 You can use native Linux, a virtual machine, or the Windows Subsystem for Linux (WSL) to set it up.

 Ensure you have the following tools installed in your Linux environment: